laysakura/beam/website/www/site/content/en/documentation/programming-guide.md

 the method can also take a function parameter, which can be called to emit elements.
 The parameter types must match the input and output types of your `DoFn` or the framework will raise an error.
 {{< /paragraph >}}

+{{< paragraph class="language-rust">}}
+Inside your `DoFn` implementation, you'll write a method `process` where you provide the actual processing logic.
+You don't need to manually extract the elements from the input collection; the Beam SDKs handle that for you.
+Your `process` method should accept an argument `element`, which is the input element.
+In order to output elements, the method also takes a parameter of type `OutputReceiver` which provides a method for emitting elements.
+It helps to output multiple, or even numerous number of elements from an input element.
+The parameter types must match the input and output types of your `DoFn` to pass the compiler.
+{{< /paragraph >}}

 {{< highlight java >}}